 “Some people call them a return to the best of small-town communities.
 Others say they are like a traditional village or the close-knit neighbourhood where they grew up, while futurists call them an altogether new response to social, economic and environmental challenges of the 21st century.
 [Cohousing] describes neighbourhoods that combine the autonomy of private dwellings with the advantages of shared resources and community living.” – Canadian Cohousing Network

 Cohousing is a development philosophy that attempts to foster a sense of community without sacrificing the autonomy of individual ownership.
-Through a participatory design process, cohousers come together to create an intentional community of individually owned private homes clustered around some combination of indoor and outdoor shared space.
+Through a participatory design process, future owners come together to create a community of individually owned private homes clustered around some combination of indoor and outdoor shared space.
 Indoor common areas often include dining rooms and kitchens, laundry rooms, workshops, guest rooms, and children’s play areas.
 Outdoor amenities often include courtyards and shared garden plots.